LAGameStudio/AtariVCSGML/README.md

 InputCandy Simple for VCS
 =========================

 This is a reusable code snippet that you can copy and paste into your game in a script for your use.
-It is based on [InputCandy Simple|https://github.com/LAGameStudio/InputCandy/tree/trunk/scripts/InputCandySimple] and is tuned to the above code example.
+It is based on https://github.com/LAGameStudio/InputCandy/tree/trunk/scripts/InputCandySimple and is tuned to the above code example.

 The following code populates the "devices" variable from the above code: